Purdue-CS193/homework-0-rogerli4/index.md

+# Roger's First CS193 Homework
+- No exams!!
+- Chill student lecturers!!
+- We get to learn about tools that will make our life easier!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.